tadeugr/kubexample/README.md

 ## "Push" image

-> This is a dummy application running in a local cluster, so we are not using a proper Docker Registry, luckly kind has a built tool to push the image to all Kubernetes nodes..
+> This is a dummy application running in a local cluster, so we are not using a proper Docker Registry, luckily kind has a built tool to push the image to all Kubernetes nodes..

 Make the image available in `kind` by running: